cncf/tag-storage/README.md

 ## Meeting Minutes

-The Storage Working Group meets on the 3rd Wednesday of every month at 8AM PT (USA Pacific):
+The Storage Working Group meets on the 2nd and 4th Wednesday of every month at 8AM PT (USA Pacific):

 Join from PC, Mac, Linux, iOS or Android: https://zoom.us/j/158580155